walter-weinmann/syparse/README.md

 #### New features

+1. Support of rebar3.
-1. Additional test data based on Solidity documentation.
+2. Additional test data based on Solidity documentation.

 ### Version 1.0.0